mugoweb/eep/docs/one_page.md

 `Note:` each data type has different input string format requirements, consult the link below for details.
 - [fromString documentation](http://svn.projects.ez.no/data_import/doc/fromString.txt) ( [Mirror](http://www.ezpedia.org/ez/simple_fromstring_and_tostring_interface_for_attributes) )

+`Also note:` not all datatypes (attribute types) are supported.
+The most commonly used ones are, such as 'plain text', integer, eZXML, and others as supported by the mapping of complex data into strings, as noted above.

 ## toString
 > Returns string representation of a content object attribute value.